Using FMEA to Manage Risk

-Similarly, the effects of this type of analysis is used to anticipate the effect of a given failure.
-Here’s an example using a component of a construction tool, in this case A pile driver which a typically large scale-device used to force support shafts/girders/poles into the ground, often as a foundational support for buildings, highways, bridges or similar structures.
+Similarly, the effects of this type of analysis are used to anticipate the effect of a given failure.
+Here’s an example using a component of a construction tool, in this case a pile driver which is typically a large-scale device used to force support shafts/girders/poles into the ground, often as a foundational support for buildings, highways, bridges or similar structures.

 |Pile driver main plunger|